grafana/grafana/docs/sources/alerting/fundamentals/notifications/alertmanager.md

 In Grafana, you can use the Cloud Alertmanager, Grafana Alertmanager, or an external Alertmanager.
 You can also run multiple Alertmanagers; your decision depends on your set up and where your alerts are being generated.

-- **Grafana Alertmanager** is an internal Alertmanager that is pre-configured and available for selection by default if you run Grafana on-premises or open-source.
+- **Grafana Alertmanager** is an internal Alertmanager that is pre-configured and available for selection by default if you run Grafana on-premises or open source.

   The Grafana Alertmanager can receive alerts from Grafana, but it cannot receive alerts from outside Grafana, for example, from Mimir or Loki.
 Note that inhibition rules are not supported.